shervinea/cheatsheet-translation/pt/cheatsheet-machine-learning-tips-and-tricks.md

 **29. Cross-validation ― Cross-validation, also noted CV, is a method that is used to select a model that does not rely too much on the initial training set.
 The different types are summed up in the table below:**

-&#10230; Validação cruzada - Validação cruzada, também chamada de CV (Cross-validation), é um método utilizado para selecionar um modelo que não depende muito do conjunto de treinamento inicial.
-Os diferente tipos são resumidos na tabela abaixo:
+&#10230; Validação cruzada - Validação cruzada, também chamada de CV (Cross-Validation), é um método utilizado para selecionar um modelo que não depende muito do conjunto de treinamento inicial.
+Os diferente tipos estão resumidos na tabela abaixo:

 <br>